pjmiravalle/meteora-vscode-theme/README.md

 ## Credits

-Inspired by the original [Tokyo Night](https://github.com/enkia/tokyo-night-vscode-theme) theme, Meteora brings even further refinement and improvements to your coding experience.
+Inspired by the [Tokyo Night](https://github.com/enkia/tokyo-night-vscode-theme) theme, Meteora brings even further refinement and improvements to your coding experience.